Louisville and the surrounding area

 The Institute of Taoist Education and Acupuncture, Inc. is located on easily accessible South Boulder Road just north of historic “Old Town” Louisville, Colorado.
 The Institute is housed in a medical complex, and has wheelchair accessible buildings for classes, a library, an acupuncture clinic, and college administration.
 Ample free parking is available for clients and students.
 The complex is close to restaurants, markets, and two beautiful city parks.
-Louisville has been named Money Magazine’s best place to live in 2008, 2009, 2010 and 2011, an assessment which included crime rate, quality of life, health statistics, employment and housing.
-It was also rated by the magazine in third place in 2007, and fifth in 2005.
-In addition, city has also been rated as the 5th in the nation for cycling.
-In July of 2012 Family Circle Magazine identified Louisville as one of the “10 Best Towns for Families in the U.S.”.
+Louisville has been named Money Magazine’s best place to live, an assessment which included crime rate, quality of life, health statistics, employment and housing.
+In addition, city has also been rated excellent for cycling.
+Family Circle Magazine identified Louisville as one of the “10 Best Towns for Families in the U.S.”.

 The city was built around the turn of the 20th century and retains the quaint feel of that era.
 Historic “Old Town” offers a library, art galleries, bookstores, banks, coffee shops, good restaurants and a historical museum.
 Louisville provides easy access to its 1,700 acres of Open Space, including dozens of parks, and to other area Open Space and mountains.
 Parks and open fields near the college make this an exceptional location for the nature-based study of Classical Five-Element Acupuncture.